gaul/x86lint/README.md

 81C0 01000000
 ```

-Using the former can result in smaller and faster code.  asmlint can help
+Using the former can result in smaller and faster code.  x86lint can help
 compiler writers generate better code and documents the complexity of x86.

 ## Implemented analyses